 - Tips for legacy nodes with low memory (32mb)

 Legacy equipment with only 32mb of memory will become more difficult to upgrade as the footprint of firmware images continues to grow.
 Be sure not to use these types of devices at sites which are difficult to access.
 The sysupgrade process needs around 10mb of free memory to succeed.

 You may need to try the sysupgrade procedure several times before it succeeds.
 Be patient and keep trying.

 Get everything ready to do the upgrade, then do a fresh reboot of the node and immediately start the sysupgrade process before the node has time to initialize services which use memory.

 Use command line access to copy the sysupgrade.bin image to the /tmp directory on the node, then run the sysupgrade process manually from the command line on the node.
-Note that AREDN® nodes use port 2222 for secure copy and secure shell access.
+Note that AREDN® nodes use port 2222 for secure copy/shell access.

 Execute the following commands from a Linux computer: